despark/igni-core/docs/index.md

 ## Export user's data
 ### Cases covered:
-1. As a user I want to be able to request and receive export of all the data contained in the app about me in a structured format so that I can analyse it on a computer.
+As per [GDPR's Article 20](https://gdpr-info.eu/art-20-gdpr/) users must be provided with the ability to manually export or request an export of all the data which is stored about them on the server.
-2. As a CMS admin I want to be able to easily export all the data about any user so that I can send it to them easily and comply with GDPR.
 ### Solution:
 The **logged in users** can request a data export by submitting a POST request to `/user/export`.
 The igniCMS admin can do the same thing by clicking on the **Full data export** button at `/admin/user`.
 If confirmed, a background process which forms a JSON of all the data of the user, saves it on the server as with a hashed name and sends an email with a link to it to the user.
 There is a command which gets all exported files older than 48h and deletes them.
 You can check how to set up a cron job at <a href="https://laravel.com/docs/5.5/scheduling">Laravel's docs</a>
 Here is how the export function works